brentley/ecsworkshop/content/secrets/04-code-review/copilot.md

     Value: !Ref AuroraSecret
 ```

+This output will expose `PostgresData` output as a variable called `POSTGRES_DATA` in the container environment.
+This environment variable is where the todo application will get its credentials to access the database.

 Once the copilot process is finished, the last step for this tutorial is to get the LoadBalancer URL from copilot and make a call to the application's 'migrate' endpoint to populate the database.
 ```bash
 url=$(copilot svc show --json | jq -r .routes[].url)